 Engineered by Grammy-winner Matt Ross Spang (Rival Sons, Jason Isbell) and co-produced by guitarist Manny Charlton (Nazareth), the 'Fighting Demons' album became a critical success, winning the "Best Studio Album of the Year" award, voted by the listeners of The Blues Hour radio show (UK and France).
 The first single "Why Don't You Smile" was distributed inside Classic Rock Magazine issue #194 on a CD compilation called "Sharp Shooters" and subsequently received major airplay in Europe and USA.

-In Cordoba (Spain) recording "Something from Nothing" (L-R) Helge Rognstad, Nick Rhodes, Jerry Bessent (photo: M. Charlton, 2016).
+Helge Rognstad, Nick Rhodes, Jerry Bessent in Cordoba, Spain (photo by M. Charlton, 2016).

 In 2016, The Fluffy Jackets announced their intention to release a sophomore album with Manny Charlton on board as the producer and co-writer.
 The proceeds of the first single '44 Blues' was released in support of the staff at Metal Hammer and Classic Rock Magazine who were made redundant without pay in December 2016.

 After three years in the making (at Madmento Studio in Spain), 'Something from Nothing' was released in August 2019.
 The album included a tribute to Glen Campbell with the song “Better Place”, featuring Alison Cooper on duet vocals.
-The accompanying Making-Of documentary DVD featured live performances and four new music videos, and celebrated the band's decade long history with retrospective interviews with band members, including the special guests Neil Murray (Whitesnake) and Manny Charlton (Nazareth).
+The accompanying Making-Of documentary DVD celebrated the band's decade long history with retrospective interviews with band members, including the special guests Neil Murray (Whitesnake) and Manny Charlton (Nazareth).

 Leif Knashaug & Helge Rognstad.
 The Halloween Project and The Fluffy Jackets (Photo by K. Gyenese, 2021) .